 It’s been a short week—-thanks, Memorial Day!
 May’s final installment of the Breaks features a laid-back groove from yU, a new video from Black Zheep DZ, and a weekend appearance by the legendary producer, rapper, and DJ Large Professor.
 These are the breaks.

-Dreaming with yU Over the holiday weekend, Mello Music Group shared “Dreams,” a summery, Sunday-appropriate track by yU and Danedra Rowell.
+Over the holiday weekend, Mello Music Group shared “Dreams,” a summery, Sunday-appropriate track by yU and Danedra Rowell.
 Originally released as part of Mello Music Group’s 7″ series, the song is like an album-closing musical epilogue that evokes images of sun rays waking you up as they creep into your bedroom.
 Its strength is in the simplicity of Rowell’s guest vocals and the song’s highly percussive production.
 It’s another versatile showing from the refreshingly humble third of Diamond District that will make you excited for the solstice, but will also leave you longing for more new music from the trio.

 Black Zheep DZ Remembers Yesterday